kadena-marketing/doctest/docs/api/chainweb-api.md

 The Chainweb node API consists of three distinct sets of endpoints:

+- The **Pact server API** contains endpoints that you can use to connect locally to a Pact built-in HTTP server to simulate connecting to a Chainweb node to sign, submit, and check the status of transactions.

-- The **peer-to-peer (P2) API** contains the RPC endpoints that nodes must expose to support consensus and the queueing and processing of transactions.
+- The **peer-to-peer (P2P) API** contains the RPC endpoints that nodes must expose to support consensus and the queueing and processing of transactions.
 The peer-to-peer endpoints are intended primarily for communication between Chainweb nodes and are typically more efficient than the service API endpoints for most use cases.

 - The **service API** contains endpoints that you can use to connect to Chainweb nodes from clients outside of the blockchain network.

-- The **Pact server API** contains endpoints that you can use to connect locally to a Pact server to simulate connecting to a Chainweb node.

 For more information about the peer-to-peer API and its endpoints, see [Peer-to-peer API](#peer-to-peer-api).
 For more information about the service API and its endpoints, see [Service API](#service-api).